w3c/webrtc-encoded-transform/sdp-explainer.md

 # API description

 ## Codec description
-For codec description, we reuse the dictionary RTCRtpCodecCapability, but add a DOMString that identifies the packetization mode.
+For codec description, we reuse the dictionary RTCRtpCodecCapability.

 The requirements on the parameters are:
 - either mimetype or fmtp parameters must be different from any existing capability
-- if the mimetype is not a known codec, the packetizationMode member MUST be given, and be the mimetype of a known codec.

 When a codec capability is added, the SDP machinery will negotiate these codecs as normal, and the resulting payload type will be visible in RTCRtp{Sender,Receiver}.getCapabilities().